squaresLab/BugZoo/docs/cli/tool.rst

 .. code-block:: bash

-  $ repairbox tool uninstall genprog
+  $ bugzoo tool uninstall genprog
   ...

 The :code:`-f` flag can be used to force the uninstallation of a tool,